 - Background Check (no criminal offense related to drugs within last seven years)

 - Technician Trainee registration

-Bob Andersen, Pharm D., received his doctorate of pharmacy from the University of Nebraska Medical Center in 2012.
+Bob Andersen, Pharm D., is teaching the pharmacy technician certificate program.
+He received his doctorate of pharmacy from the University of Nebraska Medical Center in 2012.
 He did his residency at Bergan Mercy Medical Center and Creighton University.
 Bob was also an Adjunct Professor at Creighton University and recently at Nebraska Wesleyan University.
 Currently, Bob is the Clinical Pharmacy Coordinator at Pharmaceutical Technologies, Inc.

 Career and Salary Information